PITAMED Operational Group: Sustainable pitaya cultivation in Spain

 Finally, the optimum point of ripening will be established and protocols will be established for harvesting, handling, packaging and conservation, which guarantee the quality of the fruit at its destination, highlighting the health benefits thanks to the presence of bioactive compounds.

-The European market is the world's largest importer of fresh fruit and vegetables and is open to new products.
+The European market is the world's largest importer of fresh fruits and vegetables and is open to new products.
 Therefore, although pitaya is a relatively new and little-known product, its price is high.
 Despite this, it continues to attract more and more consumers on the continent.
+If the cost can be reduced and the nutritional value of pitaya can be raised, it will undoubtedly reach the majority of the population in European countries, and Spain can lead the production and marketing of pitaya in Europe.

 - Define an artificial light management strategy to modify the photoperiod, increase flowering and thus production.
-Optimize the artificial pollination process in self-incompatible and self-compatible varieties.

 - Evaluation of outdoor and greenhouse production systems under mesh and plastic and conduction systems.

-- Selection and evaluation of pitaya varieties in different production areas.
-Study of irrigation and fertilization needs of pitaya in different production areas.
+- Study of the irrigation and fertilization needs of pitaya in the different production areas.

-- Selection of cultivars best adapted to the different production areas in terms of productivity, quality and market acceptance.
+- Selection of cultivars best suited to different production areas in terms of productivity, quality, and market acceptance.
+Principles of fruiting pruning and thinning of reproductive structures.

-- Principles of fruiting pruning and thinning of reproductive structures.
-Artificial pollination: improving pollen collection and conservation techniques and the efficiency of its application.
+- Artificial pollination: improving pollen collection and conservation techniques and the efficiency of their application.

-A constraint to market expansion is the need for fruit of consistent quality and in quantities that meet market demand (Chen and Paull, 2019).
-Immediately after harvest, when fresh, the fruit has a bright red appearance, but on the retail shelf the fruit has lost appeal, as it is often wrinkled, with less shine, and the scales show severe dehydration and a brown color (Mizrahi, 2015).
-The scales and fruit body also often show signs of mechanical abrasion and impact injuries, which occur during harvest, transport, and packaging.
+The European market is the world's largest importer of fresh fruits and vegetables and is open to new products.
+Therefore, although pitaya is a relatively new and little-known product, its price is high.
+Despite this, it continues to attract more and more consumers on the continent.
+One limitation to market expansion is the need for fruit of consistent quality and in quantities that meet market demand (Chen and Paull, 2019).
+Immediately after harvest, when fresh, the fruit has a bright red appearance, but on the retail shelf, the fruit has lost appeal, as it is often wrinkled, with less shine, and the scales show severe dehydration and browning (Mizrahi, 2015).
+The scales and the fruit body also often show signs of mechanical abrasion and impact injuries, which occur during harvesting, transportation, and packaging.
+If the cost can be reduced and the nutritional value of pitaya can be raised, it will undoubtedly reach the majority of the population in European countries.

-- Develop a value chain for pitaya produced in Spain based on the sustainability of processes and product quality to ensure its profitability.
+- Develop a value chain for pitaya produced in Spain based on sustainable processes and product quality to ensure profitability.
+Develop optimal production models for Spanish agroclimatic environments.

 - Develop environmentally sustainable cultivation techniques in different agroclimatic environments, incorporating digital tools.